AFFINITY VERSION 2 SETS NEW STANDARDS IN CREATIVE SOFTWARE

 Affinity V2 Universal Licence has also been announced today giving customers an option to buy a package containing Affinity Photo 2, Affinity Designer 2 and Affinity Publisher 2 for use on Mac, PC and iPad – all for a single all-inclusive amount.

-The Universal License will normally be available for CAD$229.99 – a CAD$453 saving on buying all the apps on all operating systems individually.
-However, Serif are currently offering a huge 40% launch discount making the whole V2 suite available for a remarkable CAD$139.99 one off cost with no subscription.
+The Universal Licence will normally be available for £144.99 – a £155.92 saving on buying all the apps on all operating systems individually.
+However, Serif are currently offering a huge 40% launch discount making the whole V2 suite available for a remarkable £89.99 one off cost with no subscription.

 Ashley Hewson concludes: "The ability to buy for a one-off payment is something that makes Affinity the only viable option for many of the brilliant and inspiring creative people around the world, who would otherwise not have access to the highest-quality tools.
 There has been a lot of speculation about us moving to subscription recently, so I'm pleased to confirm that isn't the case!

 "For our existing customers we have also been very conscious that, considering many of our sales are generated via app stores, it's not possible to provide upgrade pricing.
-That's the main reason we have decided to offer such a large launch discount – to give users a chance to upgrade at an incredible price."
+That's the main reason we have decided to offer such a large launch discount - giving upgraders a chance to do so at an incredible price."

 To buy, go to https://affinity.serif.com.